How to handle unsubscribes & suppression lists in HubSpot

 They receive an automated resubscription email with a confirmation link.
 Clicking the link opts them back in and allows them to finish submitting the form.

-To turn this feature on, go to Settings → Marketing → Email → Subscriptions, and publish a resubscription email.
+To enable this, go to Settings → Marketing → Email → Subscriptions, and ensure you have a 'resubscription email' configured and published for each relevant language.

 What happens after a contact unsubscribes